 - Written ABM content that measurably improved conversion rates

-…and I don’t believe I could have done these things if I hadn’t devoted the last nine years of my life to becoming a specialist cybersecurity copywriter.
+…and I couldn’t have done these things if I hadn’t devoted the last decade of my life to becoming a specialist cybersecurity copywriter… OR if I accepted crappy clients.